-HI implements development and emergency response programmes in around sixty countries.
-When a humanitarian disaster occurs in one of these countries, the organisation can rely on its teams already in place and its local partners.
-In emergency situations their in-depth understanding of the country allows them to conceive our emergency response interventions in collaboration, where relevant, with legitimate and effective national services and partners.
+Emergencies as a continuum: forward-planning, taking action, preparing for the future HI runs development and emergency response programmes in around sixty countries.
+When a humanitarian disaster occurs in one of these countries, our teams on site and our local partners are well-placed to launch a response.
+In emergency situations their in-depth understanding of the country allows them to design our emergency interventions in collaboration, where relevant, with legitimate and effective national services and partners.

-Atlas Logistique also aims to develop logistics vulnerability monitoring capacity in key humanitarian contexts to increase our deployment capacity in crises and advise humanitarian decision makers on strategies that focus on the hardest-to-reach communities.
+Atlas Logistique also aims to develop logistics vulnerability monitoring capacity in key humanitarian contexts to increase our deployment capacity in crises and advise humanitarian decision- makers on strategies that focus on the hardest-to-reach communities.

 HI’s MHPSS interventions lay the foundations for an efficient emergency response while building the transition to the recovery and development phases by:

 - Providing direct services to restore the capacities of individuals, families, and communities to cope with the crisis

-• Identifying and supporting existing resilience mechanisms and resources at the individual, family, community and service levels
+- Identifying and supporting existing resilience mechanisms and resources at the individual, family, community and service levels

-• Identifying and supporting local services that could potentially take over from HI after the emergency
+- Identifying and supporting local services that could potentially take over from HI after the emergency

-• Analysis of vulnerabilities, barriers, risks, impacts, contextual environment and stakeholders
+- Analysing of vulnerabilities, barriers, risks, impacts, contextual environment and stakeholders

-• Focusing on the most vulnerable areas and populations affected by conflict
+- Focusing on the most vulnerable areas and populations affected by conflict

-• Reconciling local priorities with national priorities and longer-term development goals
+- Reconciling local priorities with national priorities and longer-term development goals

-• Defining shared objectives and priorities with other actors and authorities
+- Defining shared objectives and priorities with other actors and authorities

 From the recovery to the development phase, HI also implements conflict transformation activities.
 The goal is to support sustainable strategies to manage risks and improve human security and socio-economic development.

-- Involvement of communities and local structures to ensure culturally appropriate solutions;
+- Involvement of communities and local structures to ensure culturally-appropriate solutions;

-• Capacity building and training (management, maintenance etc.).
+- Capacity-building and training (management, maintenance etc.)

 - Provide business start-up kits and small grants.

 - Provide cash distribution for the most vulnerable if cash-for-work is not accessible.

 Livelihood activities to promote resilience during the development phase

 - Provide opportunities for coaching, mentoring, apprenticeships and internships.

 - Provide business start-up kits and small grants.

 - Carry out income and supply chain mapping, identify any gaps and implement activities to address them.

-• Support small- and medium-sized enterprises
+- Support small- and medium-sized enterprises

-- Provision of inclusive programs and services
+- Provision of inclusive programmes and services

-Photos : © E. Fourt / HI - © P. Sthapit / HI
+Photos : © S. Ahmed / HI - © E. Fourt / HI - © P. Sthapit / HI